-A virtual private network (VPN) can be used to protect your privacy online, and as an added bonus can grant access to content that may be blocked in your region.
-This is particularly handy if you are traveling abroad and want to continue watching your favourite shows on BBC iPlayer, for example.
-Here, we recommend our top five VPNs for BBC iPlayer.
+A VPN can be used to protect your privacy online, and as an added bonus can grant access to content that may be blocked in your region.
+This is particularly handy if you are traveling abroad and want to continue watching your favourite shows on BBC iPlayer, like Doctor Who for example.
+Here, we recommend our top six VPNs for BBC iPlayer.

 A VPN will open up access to BBC iPlayer from anywhere in the world if you connect to a UK server.
 It tricks iPlayer into thinking you are currently in the UK by giving you a virtual IP address.
 This works in the same way for accessing American Netflix and Hulu from outside the US, but in that instance you’ll be required to connect to a server located in the US.